.name domain extension logo

 .name for local businesses

 The only gTLD designed exclusively for individuals — .name creates a permanent, personally-branded corner of the internet that is yours for life, independent of any employer or platform.
 Ideal for professionals who want a consistent, portable digital identity across career changes.
-This extension is a strong option for startups when the brand story and keyword focus are aligned.
+This domain extension is useful for local businesses based on branding and SEO relevance.

 Demand: 40/100 🌱 Niche ₹792.96/yr 💰 Budget-Friendly Global Classics